influxdata/flux/docs/SPEC.md

 #### Drop

 Drop excludes specified columns from a table.
 Columns to exclude can be specified either through a list, or a predicate function.
 When a dropped column is part of the group key it will also be dropped from the key.
-If a specified column is not present in a table an error will be thrown.

 Drop has the following properties: